apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 ^^^^^^

 This api will only inform for errors during the metric update, all errors will be inside the  `RecordErrorObject`_ object.
-Successfully metric update will not report back to the client.
+Successfully metric updates will not report back to the client.
 So it can be assumed that the records were properly updated.

 .. note::

-   As per our internal API if the metric could not be udpated because there is no change in the value, ie: it's already ``0`` this will be reported back to the client as part of the  `RecordErrorObject`_
+   As per our internal API if the metric could not be updated because there is no change in the value, ie: it's already ``0`` this will be reported back to the client as part of the  `RecordErrorObject`_

 Examples
 ^^^^^^^^